PhilipCastiglione/learning-machines/uninformed_search/README.md

 If you enter data not representing a valid initial state for a problem, crazy things might happen.
 Probably you should try not to do that if you want sensible behaviour.

-## TODO
-1. Proper unit test for cities
-1. Other unit tests?
-1. visualizations!